gnoynyong/gnoynyong/README.md

-Yo, listen up, I'm a programmer, here to drop some rhymes Got skills that'll blow your mind, make you think it's summertime I code all day, and I code all night
+Yo, listen up, I'm a programmer, here to drop some rhymes <br>
+Got skills that'll blow your mind, make you think it's summertime I code all day, and I code all night
 Building websites, apps, and software that's tight